-LG VS930 pops up in Global Certification Forum listing on its way to VerizonAlex Wagner - Deputy Managing Editor, News Desk
+LG VS930 pops up in Global Certification Forum listing on its way to VerizonAlex Wagner - Editorial Director of News and Content

 Remember the LG VS930?
 This mystery device first appeared on our radar thanks to a benchmark for it that listed the phone as being Verizon-bound, and now it's shown up once again.
 This time the VS930 has been spotted in a listing on the Global Certification Forum's (GCF) website, and while there's not a ton of information about the phone on the page, it does show that it features both GSM and HSPA radios, suggesting that it'll be a global device once it finally hits the market.
 The VS930 was certified by the GCF on May 21st.